Best Breathing Exercises for Anxiety

-I swear, some days my mind just goes and goes.
-It feels like a browser with way too many tabs open, and I can feel it in my body—my heart starts beating a little too fast, my breathing gets all shallow.
+I swear, some days my brain just runs and runs.
+It’s like a browser with too many tabs open, and I can feel it in my body—the heart rate picks up a little, and the breathing gets all shallow and quick.
 It’s exhausting.
-For a long time, I didn't think there was much I could do in the moment, but learning a few simple breathing exercises has been a game-changer.
-It’s not a magic cure, but it’s a tool.
+For a long time, I didn’t think there was much I could do to calm down in the moment, but learning a few simple breathing techniques has been a total game-changer.
+It’s not a magic solution, but it’s a tool.
 And it’s free.
-Here are the three I keep coming back to:
+Here are the three I always come back to:

-Diaphragmatic Breathing: This is that deep belly breathing people talk about.
+• Diaphragmatic Breathing: This is the deep belly breathing people talk about.
 It’s surprisingly good for just lowering your overall stress level.

 Quick Comparison